Exploring the ACLU News Archive: The Fight Against Housing Discrimination in California is a Story of Progress and Backlash

 When viewed through the lens of progress and backlash, the story we like to tell ourselves about our state’s steady march toward progress becomes unsettled.
 Any victory that was achieved was hard-fought, and not the end of the tale.
 Discrimination was reinvented or its lasting damage papered over, with consequences that linger today.

 California’s policies of housing discrimination prevented the accumulation of generational wealth and was part of the systemic racism that drained Black communities of opportunities and resources.
-According to the California Public Policy Center, Black people are “two times more likely to be earning at low income levels than at high income levels.”
+According to the Public Policy Institute of California, Black people are “two times more likely to be earning at low income levels than at high income levels.”
 White families, by contrast, are more than twice as likely to be earning at the highest income levels.
 The racial disparities are even greater when you measure wealth instead of income.
-According to a report by The Color of Wealth in Los Angeles, Black households in the L.A. metro area have about 1% of the household wealth as white households.
+According to a report by the Federal Reserve Bank, Black households in the L.A. metro area have about 1% of the household wealth as white households.

 In nearly any decade of the ACLU Archive, you can find numerous examples of cities abusing their unhoused residents.
 In 1994 San Francisco pursued a program to ban homeless people from sleeping in public parks or any public property.
 The city had 1,400 shelter beds but 11,000-16,000 homeless people, so those who couldn’t find a bed had nowhere to rest or live without being targeted by the police.
 The result was, as one advocate described it, to “outlaw everything but walking for homeless people.”